 Take a dance class with Rako Pasefika

-Rako Pasefika is one of Suva’s most beloved music and dance troupes.
+Rako Pasefika is one of Fiji’s most beloved music and dance troupes.
+Taking a class with them is one of the funnest things to do in Suva.
 They offer dance classes that cost $5-10 per class and are open to people of all ages and abilities.
 Some weeks, you’ll learn Pacific Islander chants and fast-paced choreography while other weeks you might learn a slow Hawaiian hula.
 The instructors are highly talented, friendly, and keen to make you move your body to the rhythmic beat of wooden drums.